-Keep this medicine out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children

 Your doctor or nurse will usually be responsible for storing and preparing heparin injection before use and for checking that the vials have not passed their expiry date stated on the carton and the label.
 Do not use this medicine after the expiry date which is stated on the carton and the label.
 The expiry date refers to the last day of that month.

 Heparin injection should not be given if it shows signs of deterioration such as discolouration.
 Do not store above 25°C. Store in the original packaging in order to protect the product from light.
-After opening, heparin vials may be kept for 28 days at 25°C, after which they should be discarded.
+After opening, heparin ampoules must be used immediately.
+Any portion of the contents not used at once should be discarded.